serverpod/serverpod_docs/docs/05-concepts/06-database/06-filter.md

 );
 ```

 In the example we fetch all users with a name matching either Alice or Bob.
+If an empty set is used as an argument for the inSet comparison, no rows will be included in the result.

 The 'not in set' operation functions similarly to `inSet`, but it negates the condition.